 Total Semester Credit Hours Required

-The Diversity Certificate requires 18 graduate semester credit hours of course work to be completed with an average grade of B or higher.
+The Diversity Certificate requires 18 graduate semester credit hours (SCH) of coursework to be completed with an average grade of B or higher.
 Diversity is defined as inclusive of diversity in race/ethnicity, as well as gender, class, age, religion, sexual orientation, and disability.
 Some courses will focus on diversity within the United States and others are global with a cross-cultural focus.